 I spend a lot of my time in social media teaching and consulting.
 I’m really good at marketing myself and my skills (I should be since I teach others to do it) but there’s one service I’ve never really advertised.
 My office mate called me, “The Fixer.”
 He’s right.
 I fix a tremendous amount of social media problems and tech headaches.
-(The featured photo is capturing my sense of accomplishment after I successfully fixed a major Google problem for a client.)

 The story goes something like this

 A person attending one of my classes or a current client will say, “Can you take a look at my Facebook page / Instagram account / Twitter feed?
 Something is wrong and I don’t know what to do.”
 When I get under the hood, I can almost always see what happened.

 So many times the problem is a human one.
 It often comes in the form of a poor initial setup but sometimes it’s client’s child or another marketing consultant.
 They “use Facebook all the time” and know everything about how it works.
 They truly have nothing but the best intentions.
 Yet, they screw it up.
 Sometimes it’s an overconfident friend.
 The oops is real.

 This one is becoming more and more common.
 You’ve had that account for 10+ years, you’ve gotten new phones, new devices, and the admin rights have changed hands several times.
 These services get updated and over time, things get wonky on the back end and need to be tuned up.
 Sometimes it’s because you haven’t updated the device or app software in a really long time.

 I call this unraveling.
 Just like a set of headphone cords, accounts can get tangled beyond belief and I get the coolest sense of satisfaction in solving the difficult problems my clients bring me.
 I don’t setup new accounts as much as I untangle gnarly problems under the hood of your accounts.